Tanndev/Maelstrom/documentation/rules.md

 >
 > She rolls her dice pool and gets [1, 4, 7, 10].
 The botch and a success cancel each other out but she's still allowed to add bonus dice for the ten.
 She rolls her two additional dice and gets [1, 10].
 The 1 is ignored, because it's on a bonus die, and the 10 adds a success plus two more bonus dice.
 She rolls [4, 8] on these for one more success.
 Thanks to her specialties, she was able get two successes on an attack which would have otherwise botched.

+#### Adding Experience Dice
+If you have experience points available, you use one of them to potentially boost your successes.

+Once per roll, you can add an experience die.
+First, resolve the roll.
+If you haven't botched, you may [bank](#banking-experience) one of your available experience points in a trait that you used for the action.
+Then, add a single bonus die to your roll.
+This die is the same as those added by [using a specialty](#using-specialties) and does not botch on a 1.
+Plus, if you're _also_ using a specialty, it can get exploding tens like any other die.

 #### Resolving the Result
 Once you've determined your action, dice pool, and difficulty, it's time for some of that sweet, sweet randomness.